Looking for a dog or a puppy that loves playing with you or with your kids?

-Also, they are highly intellectual dogs and if used to having company around, they can get along with everyone.
+Also, they are highly intelligent dogs and if used to having company around, they can get along with everyone.

 In fact, there are tons of cases where owners of one Border Terrier decided to get one or more Borders so that they have company.